w3f/polkadot-wiki/docs/learn/learn-governance.md

 Even though combined both Logan and Kevin vote with more
 {{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }} than Peter, the lock period for both of them is less than Peter, leading to their voting power counting as less.

+In governance v2, a proposal is approved if it meets the requirements for **approval** and **support**, removing the adaptive quorum biasing system.

+Approval is defined as the share of approval vote-weight (after adjustment for conviction) against the total number of vote-weight (for both approval and rejection).

+Support is the total number of votes in the approval (ignoring any adjustment for conviction) compared to the total possible amount of votes that could be made in the system.

+It must fulfill this criteria for the minimum of the **Confirmation Period**.
+Different tracks have different Confirmation periods and requirements for Approval and Support.
+It is now possible to configure a proposal in such a way that an increasingly lower amount of support and overall approval for the proposal are needed for it to pass.
+With proposals that use less privileged origins, it is far more reasonable to drop the required turnout to a more realistic amount earlier than those which use highly privileged classes such as `Root`.
+Similarly, classes which command more political significance will tend to accept less controversy (and thus require a higher approval) early on.

 #### Tallying